wevbarker/SupplementalMaterials-2306/README.md

 ## How to use

 - You may decide to interact with the supplement at various levels.
-- Having decided whether you wish to explore the Hamiltonian analysis or the field equations, you should pick a sub-directory accordingly.
+- Having decided whether you wish to explore the Hamiltonian analysis or the field equations, or the multiplier interactions, you should pick a sub-directory accordingly.
 - Then, you can read the `SupplementalMaterials.pdf` file.
 - If you wish to reproduce the calculations, or if you find some problem with the formatting of the pdf (the Mathematica pdf export is not flawless), you can explore the `SupplementalMaterials.nb` notebook file.
 - If you wish to re-run the notebook, then you can execute the single executable cell at the top, which reads: